cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 ## distinct_by

-`distinct_by(x, s)`
+`distinct_by(x, (a(, b)) => ...)`

 Returns a list or object where the elements are distinct by the returned value of the given lambda function.
-The lambda function either takes list values, or object (value, key) pairs
+The lambda function either takes list values, or object (value, key) pairs.

 **Code example**
 ```